- This event has passed.

 Across the desert, behind our back.
 Up the mountain, down our spine.
 Over the sea, just under our nose.
 On the day the war broke out, we left home.

-Finish visual theater duo Livsmedlet brings a unique meeting of puppetry and choreography to Chicago, to explore empathic approaches to refugee travels.
+Finnish visual theater duo Livsmedlet brings a unique meeting of puppetry and choreography to Chicago, to explore empathic approaches to refugee travels.
 Geography and politics extend and transform to create organic performance platforms – bodies.
 Take a closer look at what presence, connection and endurance are really all about in this mix of performance, projection and puppetry.

 Thursday, January 19 at 5:30pm